thi-ng/umbrella/packages/hdom/README.md

 ### Attribute objects

-Attributes objects are used to define arbitrary attributes, CSS properties and event listeners.
+Attributes objects are optional, but if present always given as the 2nd element in an element array and are used to define arbitrary attributes, CSS properties and event listeners.
 The latter always have to be prefixed with `on` and their values always must be functions (naturally).
 CSS props are assigned to the `style` attribute, but given as JS object.

 ```ts
 ["a", {